ludwigVonKoopa/s3-test/README.md

 if you want to test the processing with s3 uploading, please update the `upload_to_s3.sh` file with your s3 bucket name.
 Else, it will transform era5 file into a parquet file locally.

+Please see the notebook file `study.ipynb` to see an example of processing.